Review status: Official-source checked Source confidence: high Source-backed

 Who This Applies To

-• Owner-operators leased to a carrier who need to know whose IRP account covers the vehicle.
+• Owner-operators leased to a motor carrier who need to understand whether the cab card is under the carrier's name or their own.

 What To Verify

-• Whether digital cab cards are accepted in the jurisdictions where the vehicle operates.
+• Whether digital or electronic cab cards are accepted in the jurisdictions where the vehicle operates.
+Most U.S. states accept digital credentials, but acceptance varies — verify with the base jurisdiction before relying on a digital-only version in a multi-state operation.

 Step-by-Step Overview